The Camino Del Norte

 I’m walking the camino with my lovely friend Dawn.
 In a perfect world, we would walk it in a ‘oner’.
 However, in the not perfect real world of jobs, bills and annual leave, we walk the camino in chunks whenever we can.

 This will be our fourth trip to Spain to walk the Camino.
 For this leg, we will start in Colunga and walk for around 8 days.
-After we leave Colunga and start walking the Camino, nothing is planned.
+It’s been a mission to reach Colunga; a bus, a flight and two more buses to reach Colunga.
+But once we leave Colunga, and start walking nothing is planned.
 If we reach our destination early or the hostel is full we might walk on.
-We will be staying in traditional hostels and will carry everything we don’t need to plan for accommodation or arrnaging for our bags to be transfered from one hostle to another.
+We carry everything we need.